Battle of Trafalgar

 The offensive exposed the leading British ships to intense crossfire as they approached the Franco-Spanish lines.
 Nelson's own led the front column and was almost knocked out of action.
 Nelson was shot by a French musketeer during the battle, and died shortly before it ended.
 Villeneuve was captured along with his flagship Bucentaure.
-He attended Nelson's funeral while a captive on parole in Britain.
-The most senior Spanish commander, Admiral Federico Gravina, escaped with the surviving third of the Franco-Spanish fleet; he died six months later of wounds sustained during the battle.
-The victory confirmed British naval supremacy, and was achieved in part through Nelson's departure from prevailing naval tactical orthodoxy.
+He later attended Nelson's state funeral while a captive on parole in Britain.
+After the battle, the senior surviving Spanish commander, Admiral Federico Gravina, led part of the surviving Franco-Spanish fleet away from the storm; he died six months later of wounds sustained during the battle.

+Nelson's victory against the odds and death during battle secured his place as a British national hero.
+His signal to the fleet shortly before the battle, "England expects that every man will do his duty", is regularly quoted and paraphrased.
+The victory confirmed Britain's naval supremacy and was achieved in part through Nelson's departure from prevailing naval tactical orthodoxy.
+Although the battle led to the definitive end of French plans to invade Britain, it had a limited impact on the War of the Third Coalition, which ended a few months later in defeat for Britain and her allies.
+The Napoleonic Wars would continue for another decade.